mrimlinger/logicwatch/README.md

 ### Mode 3 - Stopwatch

 Stopwatch indicates {minutes - seconds - centiseconds}.
 Pressing on B resume/pause the chronometer.
 Pressing on A while the chronometer is paused will reset it at zero.
-Pressing A while the chronometer is working will do nothing.
+Pressing A while the chronometer is running will do nothing.

 ### Mode 4 - Time setting

 Similarly to alarm setting, the SSD of the field being modified blinks.
 Pressing A increments the field being modified.
 Pressing B changes the field being modified (from left to right).
 After going through every field with B (month -> day -> date -> hour -> minute -> second) none of the SSDs blink.
 At this point pressing A will validate the changes, while pressing B will bring the user back to modifying the month and then all the other fields.

 ### Mode 5 - Countdown

+It is possible to set a countdown with {hours - minutes - seconds}.
+The setting of start time is similar to previous modes.
+Current field being modified is blinking.
+Pressing A increments the value.
+Pressing B changes the field being modified.
+When no SSD blinks anymore, pressing A will start the countdown while pressing B will return to setting the start time.

+When the countdown is running, pressing A will pause/resume it.
+When the countdown is paused, pressing B will allow to set the start time as previously described.

 ### Power-on-reset (PoR)